sikkatech/spec/rfc/004-abci++.md

 #### Process Proposal Phase

 This phase aims to allow applications to determine validity of a new block proposal, and execute computation on the block data, prior to the blocks finalization.
-It is intended to enable applications to reject block proposals with invalid txs, invalid 'additional security protocols', and to enable alternate pipelined execution models.
+It is intended to enable applications to reject block proposals with invalid data, and to enable alternate pipelined execution models.
 (Such as Ethereum-style immediate execution)

-This phase will be executed by all full nodes upon receiving a block.
+This phase will be executed by all full nodes upon receiving a block, though on the application side it can do more work in the even that the current node is a validator.

 #### Vote Extension Phase

+This phase aims to allow applications to require their validators do more than just validate blocks.
+Example usecases of this include validator determined price oracles, validator guaranteed IBC connection attempts, and validator based threshold crypto.

-This adds an app-determined data field that every validator must include with their vote, and in the header.
+This adds an app-determined data field that every validator must include with their vote, and these will thus appear in the header.

 We include a more detailed list of features / scaling improvements that are blocked, and which new phases resolve them at the end of this document.